Leme, São Paulo: Economy

+The agriculture in Leme has as major crops: sugar cane, maize, soybean, oranges and sorghum.
+In addition there are big granaries and storehouse for grains and coffee, and a sugarcane mill that produces sugar, ethanol fuel and bioenergy in the municipality.
+The animal husbandry activities are more focused on swine and cattle breeding, including the presence of some meat packing companies.

-The agricultural sector in Leme has a considerable sugar cane, maize, soybean and oranges production, which are the major crops, whereas the animal husbandry activities are more focused on cattle breeding.
-The industrial sector is characterized by being very varied, with manufacturers at food, bioenergy, machines, agricultural inputs, chemical products, furniture, plastic, building and electrical materials areas, and others.
+The industrial sector is characterized by being very varied, with manufacturers at food, beverages, machines, ethanol fuel, agricultural inputs, chemical products, furnitures, precast barbecues, building and electrical materials areas, and others.
+Leme has industrial districts very close to Anhanguera Highway (SP-330), where most of the industries are located.

 The commerce and services sector at Leme is increasing.
 Units of many national and some international chain stores are present in the municipality.

 Education

 Leme has a primary and secondary education system composed by public and private institutions, including a state technical school called ETEC "Salim Sedeh", providing technical courses of management, pharmacy, multimedia, systems development and others.

 Higher education institutes are also present in Leme.
 The city has a unit of Universidade Anhanguera and the Universidade Virtual do Estado de São Paulo.